Ibogaine: Synthesis

+Analogues and derivatives

+Analogues of ibogaine include noribogaine, ibogamine, ibogaline, tabernanthine, voacangine, coronaridine, oxa-noribogaine, and pinoline, among others.

-A synthetic derivative of ibogaine, 18-methoxycoronaridine (18-MC), is a selective α3β4 antagonist that was developed collaboratively by the neurologist Stanley D. Glick (Albany) and the chemist Martin E. Kuehne (Vermont).
-This discovery was stimulated by earlier studies on other naturally occurring analogues of ibogaine such as coronaridine and voacangine that showed these compounds also have anti-addictive properties.
-More recently, non- and less- hallucinogenic analogs, tabernanthalog and ibogainalog, were engineered by scientists attempting to produce non-cardiotoxic ibogaine derivatives by removing the lipophilic isoquinuclidine ring.
-In animal models, both molecules failed to produce cardiac arrhythmias and tabernanthalog failed to produce any head twitch response, suggesting psychedelic effects were absent.
+A synthetic derivative of ibogaine, 18-methoxycoronaridine (18-MC), is a selective α3β4 nicotinic receptor antagonist that was developed collaboratively by neurologist Stanley D. Glick (Albany) and chemist Martin E. Kuehne (Vermont).
+This discovery was stimulated by earlier studies on other naturally occurring analogues of ibogaine, such as coronaridine and voacangine, that showed these compounds to have anti-addictive properties.

+More recently, non- and less-hallucinogenic analogues, tabernanthalog and ibogainalog, were engineered by scientists attempting to produce non-cardiotoxic ibogaine derivatives by removing the lipophilic isoquinuclidine ring.
+In animal models, both molecules failed to produce cardiac arrhythmias, and tabernanthalog failed to produce any head twitch response, suggesting psychedelic effects were absent.
+Other deconstructed analogues of ibogaine, such as 5-MeO-IsoqT, have also been developed and studied.

+An investigation of structure–activity relationships concerning SERT and VMAT2 transporters revealed 10-ethoxyibogaine and 1-ethylnoribogaine as potent VMAT2 inhibitors, 10-cyanoibogaine and its 1-methyl derivative as potent SERT inhibitors.

+An iboga-based sigma-2 receptor ligand has been developed with 145 fold binding selectivity against the sigma-1 receptor.